 I’m a software engineer living in London.
-I studied Computer Science student at Imperial College from 2015-2019, spending the summer in 2016 working at Netcraft in Bath, 2017 at Imperial doing a summer research project, and 2018 working at Improbable, which I returned to after graduating, and I now work there as a software engineer.
+I studied Computer Science student at Imperial College from 2015-2019, spending the summer in 2016 working at Netcraft in Bath, 2017 at Imperial doing a summer research project, and 2018 working at Improbable, which I returned to after graduating, and I worked until early 2021.
+I now work as a contractor, recently doing work for fintech trading platform Trumid.

 Programming has been my hobby and passion since I started coding in Lua on Roblox in 2008, when I was 11.
 Since then, I’ve been eagerly learning – dabbling in writing back- and front- ends of websites, game engines, server software, Windows applications (including both Win32 and UWP), hardware systems (via Arduino and Raspberry Pi), compilers, and more.